Aluette: Cards

 Within the Figures and Bigailles the suits have no order of precedence.
-For example, all Aces are of equal value and beat all Kings, etc. The 5 depicts of a couple kissing (believed to represent the Catholic Monarchs) and the traditional signal is to "kiss hard" but it has no special value.
+For example, all Aces are of equal value and beat all Kings, etc. The 5 depicts a couple kissing (believed to represent the Catholic Monarchs), and the traditional signal is to "kiss hard", but it has no special value.

-Many of the illustrations on Aluette decks appeared in other early Spanish packs but have since disappeared like the six-pointed stars on the Four of Coins.
+Many of the illustrations on Aluette decks appeared in other early Spanish packs but have since disappeared, like the six-pointed stars on the Four of Coins.

 Grimaud, a subsidiary of Cartamundi's France Cartes, is the only producer of Aluette decks at present.
-Since 1998, cards have included the nicknames, hinting gestures, and game ranking indices on their cards.
+Since 1998, cards have included the nicknames, hinting gestures, and game-ranking indices on their cards.

 Rules

 The origin of the rules of the Aluette remains unknown.
 There are two different hypotheses: